GuanQinG-GitHub/XinleiZhang_Website/docs/Course_Notes/Others/how_to_use_git.md

     ```sh
     git push origin main # push the local repo to the main branch in the remote repo
     ```
+6. Combine the current changes into the last commit

+    ```sh
+    git commit --amend -m "message"
+    ```
+   - Since `--amend` rewrites history, the commit ID will change.
+If you've already pushed the commit to a remote repository, you'll need to `force push`

+    ```sh
+    git push origin main --force
+    ```
 ***Other Commands***
 ```sh
 git remote # show the name of the local cloned repo